wubrg/iac-tech-talk-k8s/readme.md

 - Provider versions can lag behind official releases from K8s and you are reliant on HashiCorp to update.

-- A new level of abstraction is very terraform friendly but not always K8s friendly.
-Debugging the actual k8s source yaml is difficult if not impossible.

 #### Other Considerations

 - TBD